ServiceStack/ServiceStack/tests/ServiceStack.Blazor.Tests/Client/wwwroot/content/prerender.md

 Our App is now in a pretty shippable state with decent UX of a loading page that looks like it loaded instantly instead of the "under construction" Loading... page from the default Blazor WASM project template.

-It's not quite a zero maintenance solution but still fairly low maintenance as only the `SIDEBAR` and `TOP` lists need updating when adding/removing App nav items.
+It's not quite a zero maintenance solution but still fairly low maintenance as only the `SIDEBAR` and `TOP` csv lists need updating when add/removing menu items.

 ### Improving UX with Prerendering